-As it turns out, many voting restrictions that seem normal are, in fact, not.
-Today more than 45 countries permit non-citizens to vote, and in 35 countries either all or most felons can vote, even while in prison.
+As it turns out, many voting restrictions that seem normal in the US are, in fact, not.
+Today more than 45 countries permit non-citizens to vote, and in 35 countries either all or most people convicted of felonies can vote, even while in prison.

 So why is the US different?